Waking the dragon

 Anyone can form a team, which must pay a registration fee; those without boats can rent them.
 Each team must have at least eight female paddlers.

-Below are some of the best festivals in 2017, the Year of the Rooster.
+Below are some of the best festivals in 2018, the Year of the Dog.
+Most include additional entertainment, such as martial-arts demonstratios, dance performances and children's activities.

 © Visit Cook County